UPOBSD(1) - General Commands Manual

 Select a specific architecture.
 By default, upobsd will use current system architecture as uname(1) report it.

 Specify a particular file as public-key for signify(1) in order to check SHA256.sig and bsd.rd files.
 By default, a key from /etc/signify is selected using the requested operating system version.
-But the right key should be manually selected when requesting a snapshot and its version is the next release.
+If the default key fails, a second try with the next version is done.

 Adds install-response-file as auto_install.conf inside the ramdisk of bsd.rd image.